-Use of illegal drug during breastfeeding is contraindicated as they may transfer over to baby through your milk.
-If you have issues with drug abuse contact your doctor or an addiction counsellor for advice and help to stop.
+Use of illegal drug during breastfeeding is contraindicated as they may transfer over to your baby through your milk.
+If you have issues with drug abuse contact your doctor or an addiction counselor for advice and help to stop.

 4. Alcohol or caffeine

 Alcohol and caffeine are substances which can both affect your let down.
-Usually this is only if taken in excess.
-If you have issue with your let down it is advisable to monitor your intake and limit these in your diet.
+Usually, this is only if taken in excess.
+If you have an issue with your let down it is advisable to monitor your intake and limit these in your diet.

 5. Health issues

 If you are known to suffer from hormone imbalances (such as thyroid issues) this may also affect your let down.
 It is best to discuss this issue with your doctor as an adjustment to medication may be required or an alternative.

 If you have had any type of surgical procedure on your breasts, there is the possibility of nerve damage.
 This damage may cause problems with your let down when breastfeeding.
 This is more common with breast reduction surgery as the nipple is often removed and repositioned.
 You may wish to speak with your breast surgeon with regards to any issues resulting from your surgery.